williamrcolwell/ELK-Container-Setup/README.md

 | Web-3 (DBWA 3) | No                 | 10.0.0.1-254  |
 | ELK            | No                 | 10.0.0.1-254  |

+The ELK Stack is a powerful open-source tool to help monitor, aggregate, and visualize various system data (logs, metrics.).

 # Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allows you to centralize the configuration file management and deployment.
 You can deploy multiple identical virtual machines at the same time using ansible.